Cachi0001/Biz/instruction.md

 Always confirm file paths and module names exist before referencing them in code or tests.
 Never delete or overwrite existing code unless explicitly instructed to or if part of a task from Task.md

+Always update the changesMade.md file once you make any change or update